Happy mornings are made of a golden, Gluten-Free Vegan Skillet Cornbread Cake with fresh berries baked in.

 - 1 cup nondairy milk (I used almond, but any is fine)

-- 6 tbsp vegan butter (at room temperature)
+- 6 tablespoon vegan butter (at room temperature)

 - 1 cup turbinado sugar (coconut sugar or cane sugar would work too)